APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [Mapillary](https://www.mapillary.com/) - Access street-level imagery and AI-derived map data from all over the world.
 Fill in the gaps by requesting new coverage or capturing your own with an easy to use mobile app.

-## Planning Data Specifications
-A collection of urban planning related data specifications and standards for use as part of programs & projects.

 ### Travel Behavior

 - [Replica](https://replicahq.com/platform) -  Replica is a data platform providing rich origin-destination, spend, and scenario impact analysis based on an activity based modeling process.